Frequently Asked Questions

 Your ETFO number is located on your membership card underneath your name.
 You can also find it printed on the mailing label of ETFO Voice magazine.
 If you have misplaced your membership card, contact ETFO Provincial Office at 1-888-838-3836 during regular business hours and ask for the Member Records department.

-The ESS Portal is a web-based application through which you have access to your personal employee information as recorded by the ADSB Human Resources department.
-Through the ESS Portal, you can:
+The Employee Portal is a web-based application through which you have access to your personal employee information as recorded by the ADSB Human Resources department.
+Through the Employee Portal, you can:

 - find your paystubs;